uvarc/rc-learning/content/slides/accord-intro/index.md

 ### Start a new session

-  * A session is an individual instance running one of the available containers \(RStudio\,JupyterLab\, etc\.\)
+  * A session is an individual instance running one of the available containers (RStudio, JupyterLab, etc.)
-  * To create a new session\, click on the ”Start A New Session” button in the top right
+  * To create a new session, click on the "*Start A New Session*” button in the top right

 ![](img/ACCORD_Intro_2021102216.png)